tildeio/rsvp.js/README.md

 RSVP.js provides simple tools for organizing asynchronous code.

-Specifically, it is a tiny implementation of Promises/A+ and a mixin for turning objects into event targets.
+Specifically, it is a tiny implementation of Promises/A+.

 It works in node and the browser.